 Construction of Run Flat tyres

-Run Flat tyres allow the driver to continue driving after the loss of pressure.
-On average you may then travel up to 50 miles with speeds up to 50 mph (depending on the technology), due to reinforced sidewalls.
-This allows you to drive straight to a tyre service station, without having to change the wheel on the side of the road.
-What is more, having Run Flat tyres means that you do not need the spare wheel.
+Run flat tyres allow motorists to continue driving after they lose tyre pressure.
+On average, these products let you travel up to 50 miles, on speeds up to 50 mph (depending on the technology and product).
+This is due to reinforced sidewalls.
+In short, this enables drivers to reach the nearest tyre service station without having to change the wheel on the roadside.
+Consequently, many motorists prefer run flat tyres, as they reduce your reliance on a spare wheel.

 Run Flat - meaning and classification

-The first Run Flat tyres were developed before World War II.
-Initially, they found their application in military vehicles – they were a protective feature in case the tyre was shot through.
-The research continued after the war and the very first non-military vehicle with Run Flat tyres as part of original equipment was a Porsche 959.
-Later on they were often fitted to Chevrolet Corvette cars and nowadays, among others, across the BMW model range.
+Run Flat tyres have existed since before World War II.
+They were initially used by military vehicles as a protective feature, in case the tyres were shot through.
+However, research continued long after the war and the first non-military products were used as original equipment on a Porsche 959.
+Later, they were fitted to a range of cars, including Chevrolet Corvettes and various BMW models.

-The Run Flat tyres offer the highest level of safety.
-Even when travelling at high speeds a puncture does not mean the loss of control of the car.
-Such tyres are often fitted to premium class cars with high engine power, which are capable of reaching considerable motorway speeds.
-In that case having Run Flat tyres minimizes all the risks.
-Quite a number of sports cars also have limited space in the boot, therefore Run Flat tyres become indispensable.
-They are also more resistant to mechanical damage such as hitting a curb or a pothole.
+When in use, run flat tyres offer the highest level of safety, even when at high speeds.
+This is because a puncture does not cause you to lose control of your car.
+As such, they are often fitted to premium class cars with powerful engines, capable of reaching motorway speeds with ease.
+Similarly, sports cars have limited space in the boot and run tyres consequently become an indispensable option.
+They are also more resistant to mechanical damage, such as hitting a pothole.